Home page logo

 Nmap Summer of Code Introduction

-The Nmap Security Scanner Project has participated in all seven previous Google Summers of Code, and they have been a tremendous success for us and the 54 student participants!
-Google even featured our success stories and lessons learned in their Open Source Program blog.
-This innovative and extraordinarily generous program provides $5,000 stipends to 1,000+ college and graduate students each year to create and enhance open source software during their summer break.
+The Nmap Security Scanner Project is one of only 7 organizations to participate in all thirteen Google Summers of Code.
+This innovative and extraordinarily generous program provides up to $6,600 USD stipends to 1,000+ college and graduate students each year to create and enhance open source software during their summer break.
 Students gain valuable experience, get paid, strengthen their résumé, and write code which will be distributed freely and used by millions of people!
-2011 was a huge success, and we're excited and honored to be participating again for 2012!
+It has been a huge success for us and the 78 student participants we've mentored over

 Nmap is a free tool for network exploration or security auditing.
 Several project ideas are suggested below, or you can come up with your own clever project.
 Maybe there is a feature that you have wanted for years, but nobody has yet stepped up to the plate to implement it.

-Almost all college and graduate students are elgible, but you need to hurry because student applications are only accepted from March 26 through April 6 (complete timeline).
-To apply, see our SoC page.
-We have also written some tips for preparing a great application.
+Almost all college and graduate students are eligible, but you need to hurry because student applications are only accepted until Monday, April 3, 16:00 UTC (complete timeline).
+Applications can be submitted from our org profile page (the "Getting Started" link).
+We have written some tips for preparing a great application.
 If you apply (or plan to), please join the temporary Nmap SoC mailing list to receive announcements.
-If you have any questions about your ideas, the best place to post them is the nmap-dev mailing list (you can join here or read the archives online).
-Questions specific to the Nmap SoC program may be sent to Nmap-dev, or the Nmap SoC list, but we recommend Nmap-dev if the post is technical in nature.
+If you have any questions about your ideas, the best place to post them is the Nmap Dev mailing list (you can join here or read the archives online).
+Questions specific to the Nmap SoC program may be sent to Nmap Dev or SoC lists, but we recommend Nmap Dev if the post is technical in nature.

 Note that there are some basic requirements which apply to all sponsored projects.